EinsteinToolkit/et2022uidaho/_includes/server_instructions.md

 ### Transferring data out of the tutorial environment

-Please select the files you would like to download in Jupyter's file maneger then use the `Download` button in the toolbar above the list of files to download them to your laptop.
+Please select the files you would like to download in Jupyter's file manager then use the `Download` button in the toolbar above the list of files to download them to your laptop.